-Writing Your Impact
+Writing Your Impact In-Person

 To provide researchers with the necessary tools to write successful bids, impact statements, and REF impact case studies and promote their research internally and externally.